crigg8/pytorch-chipyard/docs/supported-features-and-limitations.md

 does not orchestrate multiple separate Inductor graphs as one model artifact.

 The documented LLM path is prefill-oriented rather than decoding-oriented.

+## Adding a New Hardware Backend

+This is future work.
+We initially tried to add new hardware by attaching a precompiled library through Triton's libdevice mechanism.
+However, Triton's libdevice is designed for pointwise operations, especially math functions, and its syntax limitations make it impractical to implement all operators required for full model execution.
+For now, a new backend must be added directly to the Buddy compiler.
+Work is also in progress to extend Triton libdevice so it can support custom backend integration.